-Eighth Graders who are interested in studying and training for diverse careers in the agriculture field can apply to be a part of the Agriculture Science Program at O'Connor High School for the 2015-16 school year.
+Eighth Graders who are interested in studying and training for diverse careers in the agriculture field can apply to be a part of the Agriculture Science Program at O'Connor High School for the 2016-17 school year.
 Each year a limited number of spots are made available for students interested in transfering to OHS as part of this program.
-Applications are currently being accepted and must be submitted to the O'Connor Vice Principal's office by Friday, March 6.
+Applications are currently being accepted and must be submitted to the O'Connor Vice Principal's office by Friday, March 4.
 Once applications are received, applicants' grades, test scores, and discipline reports will be reviewed as part of the application process.
 Click HERE for an Ag Program Transfer Application.
 For more information about the Agriculture Science program view the program brochure HERE.
 Additional information about Agriculture Projects, FFA membership and extra-curricular participation by students enrolled in the program can be accessed HERE.
 If you have questions, call 397-4800.

 The O'Connor PTSA will hold a workshop for teens and parents entitled Healthy Relationships and Teen Dating on Wednesday, Feb.
-4 as part of their regularly scheduled general meeting.
-The meeting and workshop will take place in the OHS Library beginning at 6:30 p.m.
+3 as part of their regularly scheduled general meeting.
+Click HERE for a flyer.
+The meeting and workshop will take place in the OHS Library beginning at 7 p.m.
 After a brief PTSA meeting, counselors from the Northside Guidance and Counseling Department will teach participants how to recognize the signs of an unhealthy relationship and how to prevent or break the cycle of emotional and physical violence.
-San Antonio police officers will round out the workshop with a presentation on dating violence laws and policies.
+Helotes police officers will round out the workshop with a presentation on dating violence laws and policies.
 The workshop will end with a free self-defense lesson from Victory Martial Arts.
 Teens and adults are invited to join us for this free workshop hosted by the O'Connor PTSA.
 You don't need to be a PTSA member to attend.